wei-zeng98/piano-a2s/README.md

 cmake ../cmake
 make
 sudo make install
+cd ../..
 ```

+If you do not install Verovio, you need to use the -r option to set the resource directory `./verovio/data` in `data_processing/render.py` where the command line is needed.
 You may refer to the [guide](https://book.verovio.org/installing-or-building-from-sources/command-line.html#building-on-macos-or-linux) for more details.

 5. Clone VirtuosoNet